rudidude86/gura-lang.github.io/documents/Iterator-List-Operation.md

 ## {{ page.chapter }}.2.
 Iteration on Iterators and Lists

-There are several ways to iterate elements in an iterator or a list.
 In this section, consider a task to print elements in the list shown below:

     words = ['one', 'two', 'three', 'four', 'five', 'six', 'seven', 'eight', 'nine', 'ten']

+There are several ways to iterate elements in an iterator or a list.

-As you've already seen a previous chapter, iterators and lists can work with functions, methods and operators through Implicit Mapping.
+* As you've already seen a previous chapter, iterators and lists can work with functions, methods and operators through Implicit Mapping.
   You can simply call `printf()` function with iterators or lists that causes a repetitive evaluation of the function.

         printf('%s\n', words)

-Since Implicit Mapping would iterate each element if a function takes more than one iterables, you can specify an iterator that generates numbers starting from zero to print indexing numbers along with the words.
+  Since a function with Implicit Mapping is capable of iterating multiple iterables when they are provided as its arguments, you can specify an iterator that generates numbers starting from zero to print indexing numbers along with the list of words.

         printf('%d: %s\n', 0.., words)

-Using `for()` function, you can iterate a list or an iterator in a way that you may have been familiar with in other languages.
+* Using `for()` function, you can iterate a list or an iterator in a way that you may have been familiar with in other languages.

         for (word in words) {
             printf('%s\n', word)
         }

   You can get a loop index starting from zero by specifying a block parameter.

         for (word in words) {|i|
             printf('%d: %s\n', i, word)
         }

-Other than `for()` function,
-you can also use `iterator#each()` or `list#each()` method to iterate elements on them.
+* You can also use `iterator#each()` or `list#each()` method to iterate elements on them.

         words.each {|word|
             printf('%s\n', word)
         }

   In this case, the block parameter contains an iterated element as its first value.
   It provides a loop index as the second value as below.

         words.each {|word, i|
             printf('%d: %s\n', i, word)
         }

 Most functions and methods that return an iterator as their result are designed to iterate elements when they take a block.

 Consider methods `iterator#filter()` and `list#filter()`,
 which returns an iterator that pick up elements satisfying a criteria specified in the argument.

-Following is a code that prints words beginning with 't'.
+    x = words.filter(&{$word.startswith('t')})
+    // x is an iterator that generates 'two', 'three' and 'ten'

+Specifying a block with the method would repetitively evaluate it while iterating elements of the result.

     words.filter(&{$word.startswith('t')}) {|word, i|
         printf('%d: %s\n', i, word)